lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 **Before submitting your PR, be sure to check the `CONTRIBUTING.md` file in the repository**.
 It may include important project-specific guidelines about branch naming, testing, code style, or review expectations.

-> 💡 If you don't see one, it's still good practice to follow clear commit messages and keep your PR focused.
+> 💡 If you don’t see one, it’s still good practice to follow clear commit messages and keep your PR focused.
 >
 ##### 📋 Final Sanity Checks Before Submitting